Goatly.net

 Feb 2, 2011

 Important note - this code is not to be considered production quality - as always feel free to use it, but please take it with a handful of salt.
 In my experience working with these sorts of APIs can be a real killer if you’re not extremely careful about how you write your code.
-When you’re making calls to …
+When you’re making calls to the live.com …

 Read More